pthethanh/micro/README.md

 Just a simple tool kit for building microservices.

-**Note**: Please notice that this is just in experiment stage right now and API can be changed without notification, hence please don't use this for production.
+**Note**: Please notice that micro is currently in experiment stage and API can be changed without notification, hence please don't use this for production.
+After a stable version of micro is announced, backward compatibility will be supported.

 ## What is micro?

 micro is a Go tool kit for enterprise targeted for microservices or well designed monolith application.
 It doesn't aim to be a framework, but just a standard libraries for easily and quickly build API applications.

 micro's vision is to be come a good tool kit for beginner/intermediate developers and hence it should be:

 - Easy to use.
 - Compatible with Go, gRPC native libraries.
 - Come with default ready to use features.
+- Backward compatible.

 I expect micro requires no more than 15 minutes for a beginner/intermediate developer to be able to use the tool kit effectively.
 This means micro will come with lots of useful default features, but at the same time provide developers ability to provide their alternatives.

-micro is now in the experiment stage and currently built around gRPC.
-It exposes both gRPC and REST API over 1 single port using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
+micro is built around gRPC.
+It exposes both gRPC and REST API over 1 single port using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway), with default ready to use logger, metrics, health check APIs.

 ## Getting Started

 ### Start your own

+Start a simple server, get configurations from environment variables.

 ```go
 package main